Sampling frame: Qualities

-Types of sampling frames
+Types

 The most straightforward type of frame is a list of elements of the population (preferably the entire population) with appropriate contact information.
 For example, in an opinion poll, possible sampling frames include an electoral register or a telephone directory.
 Other sampling frames can include employment records, school class lists, patient files in a hospital, organizations listed in a thematic database, and so on.
 On a more practical levels, sampling frames have the form of computer files.

 Not all frames explicitly list population elements; some list only 'clusters'.
 For example, a street map can be used as a frame for a door-to-door survey; although it doesn't show individual houses, we can select streets from the map and then select houses on those streets.
 This offers some advantages: such a frame would include people who have recently moved and are not yet on the list frames discussed above, and it may be easier to use because it doesn't require storing data for every unit in the population, only for a smaller number of clusters.